Couples boudoir photography is a great way to connect with that special someone in your life.

 2. The photographer and the couple should be on the same page

-The best way to create a fun and pleasant experience and get the perfect photos is to be on the same page from the beginning.
+The best way to create a fun and pleasant experience and get the perfect photos during couples boudoir sessions is to be on the same page from the beginning.
 This can happen with a meeting or video call or via emails and questionnaires.

-You, as the client, can ask for portfolio examples, how long is the session, how many people will be present – in other words, if they will bring an assistant or someone, how can you deal with shyness, etc.
+You, as the client, can ask for portfolio examples, how long the session will go for, how many people will be present – in other words, if they will bring an assistant or someone, how can you deal with shyness, etc.

 As the photographer, you can inquire about what they like and dislike about their bodies and their partner’s body.
 If they’ve ever been photographed professionally – even if it wasn’t for couples boudoir photography, what is their idea of sexy, etc.